 Patsy Kelly (born Bridget Sarah Veronica Rose Kelly; January 12, 1910 – September 24, 1981) was an American actress and comedian known for her roles in Rosemary's Baby (1968) and Freaky Friday (1976), as well as a series of comedy shorts starring Thelma Todd in the early-to-mid 1930's.
 Although blacklisted from major studio work due to her sexuality in the 1940’s, Kelly saw a career resurgence in her later years as a performer, winning a Tony Award for her performance in the 1971 revival of No, No, Nanette on Broadway.

 Patsy Kelly has 75 screen credits in a career dating back to 1931.
 Their work spans 3 cinematic universes — most prominently Freaky Friday with 1 titles.
-Signature works include Paramount Pacemaker: Babies, They're Wonderful, Danger!
-Women at Work, My Son, The Hero.
+Signature works include Rosemary's Baby, Paramount Pacemaker: Babies, They're Wonderful, Danger!
+Women at Work.
 Explore the interactive character relationship maps on each title page to trace how their roles connect across franchises.

 Universe traveler — spans 3 universes